mngeethasree/Facebook_Link_Prediction/README.md

 # Facebook_Link_Prediction
 ## Objective:

-To predict the possibility of future link between all the users, given the current state of connections.
+This project aims to predict the possibility of future link between all the users, given the current state of connections.
 Given a new user pair (Um, Un), model should be able to predict what is the probability that Um is most likely to follow Un in future.